…and she’s the bookie’s favourite to go all the way:

 “When your children are teenagers, it’s important to have a dog so that someone in the house is happy to see you.”

-Goodbye Nora, I wish I’d known you sooner.
+Goodbye Nora, I should have known you sooner.

-Read more about the prolific and talented Nora here on Wikipedia.
+Read about her interesting life and work here on Wikipedia.

 CPU-Z is a very small and handy free program which provides you with detailed information that you sometimes need about your computer’s CPU, motherboard and memory.
 The program doesn’t install itself on Windows, so it doesn’t mess with your Windows Registry and may be run from a flash drive or floppy if required.
 Just unzip the files in any directory, on any drive, and run the cpuz.exe file.